 By Nandor Szotak - July 11th 2020

-This particular windward ridge was on my to do list for a while.
+This particular windward ridge was on my to-do list for a while.
 First when you start reading up on these old blogs, and you find out that people actually climbed these almost vertical (sometimes vertical) ridges, you think "Man, that looks gnarly!
 No way!"

-Then you will read it again, you start looking at topographic maps, you look for possible routes, and then you find yourself with a machete and flagging tape in hand, scouting the route for a next ascent.
+Then you will read it again, you start looking at topographic maps, you look for possible routes, and then you find yourself with a machete and flagging tape in hand, scouting the route for the next ascent.

 The only documented climb on this ridge was done by the fearless Pete Clines, who soloed it while getting rained on...
 "What???"
 Exactly...

-These guys are fun to hike with, both of them are good climbers, none of them scared of bushwhacking, and they are always up for some more difficult projects of mine.
+These guys are fun to hike with, both of them are good climbers, none of them is scared of bushwhacking, and they are always up for some more difficult projects of mine.

-I scouted the area couple weeks before, so after a little bit of detouring we found my ribbons, and we started our ascent to the steep spur ridge.
+I scouted the area couple of weeks before, so after a little bit of detouring we found my ribbons, and we started our ascent to the steep spur ridge.
 My original plan was to try to climb the actual Ahuimanu windward ridge, but looking at the notches on it, and a very exposed area, I decided to go for this one.

 Very shortly we found ourselves on steep crumbly terrain, and soon we reached a narrow rocky section.
 That was the spot where my scouting ended the last time.

 The narrow, exposed section was quite challenging because most of the trail was overgrown with this grass (not sure about the name) which covered everything.
 We didn't see where can we step, or where can we climb.
-Before every move I had to clear the grassy area in front of me to see where to put safely my feet.
+Before every move, I had to clear the grassy area in front of me to see where to put safely my feet.

-From that section Stacy took over the lead, and she started bulldozing the overgrowth.
+From that section, Stacy took over the lead, and she started bulldozing the overgrowth.

 This was a physically very demanding steep climb.
-It was a full body workout!
+It was a full-body workout!

 After 2h15min we made it up to the junction.
 The junction was the spot where the actual Ahuimanu ridge joined our spur ridge.
 From there the views opened up.
 We could see already the KST and even the power lines from Aiea.

-We took a nice break on a flatter spot, enjoyed the views and ate some snacks.
+We took a nice break on a flatter spot, enjoyed the views, and ate some snacks.

-After the break Steve said he can take over the bushwhacking.
+After the break, Steve said he can take over the bushwhacking.
 When you have 3 climbers in a group, it is a smart thing to exchange places for bushwhacking.
 This way everybody can take a break, and recover some energy from all the "vegetation fight".

 "Steve, you move like a chameleon!" - said Stacy while smiling.

-Yes, Steve was moving like a chameleon, very stiff and precautious, so I had to take back the lead from him, otherwise we would be still on the mountain :D
+Yes, Steve was moving like a chameleon, very stiff and precautious, so I had to take back the lead from him, otherwise, we would be still on the mountain :D

-After the short break we felt much better, and we were ready to climb on.
+After the short break, we felt much better, and we were ready to climb on.
 We could almost see the end of the trail, so that gave us some extra motivation.